chevalinator/EBoxConsumptionChecker/README.md

 cron or the Windows Taks Scheduler could be used to run the script on a recurring basis.

 TODO:
-  * __New__ Automatic addition of the 1st block of data is working.
-Make it work for all other blocks
+  * __New:__ Automatic addition of the 1st block of data only is working.
+Make it work for all other blocks.
   * Add an alternative method to remotely notify the user, such as email, about the current status
   * When running locally, display status more convieniently such as a notification
   * ~~Convert the script for it to be run as an Azure function~~